JarvisJ/North-PM/Readme.md

 I do not think anything else needs to be installed on your machine, but please let me know if you run into any difficulties.

-The website itself should be fairly self explanatory.
+The website itself is, hopefully, fairly self explanatory.
 One thing that might be overlooked is the search box at the top of the webpage, which can be used to filter the supplier table.

 Known Bugs
 ---------------------